 In this case, Link Wentworth assesses each applicant’s individual circumstances according to the NSW Affordable Housing Ministerial Guidelines.

-Link Wentworth will conduct rent reviews every six months.
+Link Wentworth will conduct rent subsidy reviews every six months.
 The purpose of the review is to make sure you are paying the correct amount of rent and update any changes to your household income.

 You are responsible for the cost of connection and use of electricity and gas.
 Any faults with wiring/gas pipes or the meter are Link Wentworth’s responsibility.